anushajain16062004/anushajain16062004/README.md

 ### Hi there and welcome to my github profile 👋
+---
-I’m Anusha Jain and I’m currently learning Web Dev and DSA 🌱 📫 How to reach me anushajain1606@gmail.com...
+-I’m Anusha Jain and I’m currently learning Web Dev and DSA 🌱
+- How to reach me anushajain1606@gmail.com...
-😄 Pronouns: She/Her...
+-😄 Pronouns: She/Her...
 ---
 ### What do i do?